Forever and a Lifetime

 She closed her eyes.
-Gasping for breath, panicked, she let go of her right hand to take the anlace from her mouth where she held it by the handle.
-Thinking of Charles and freedom and all the reasons she had to do this thing, she put the knife to the rope.
+Breathing hard and fast, panicked, she let go of her right hand to take the anlace from her mouth where she held it by the handle.
+Thinking of Charles and freedom and all the reasons she had to risk her bones, she put the knife to the rope.

-For one wild moment, she imagined herself falling, then, "No ... no," she cried as a guard pulled her swiftly up.
+For one wild moment, she imagined herself falling, then, "No ... no," she cried as the guard pulled her swiftly up.
 Caught!
 A guard had caught her!
-Wild with more fright, she looked up thirty feet to try to see, but the guard stood on the other side of the four-foot-thick wall at top.
+Wild with more fright, she looked up thirty feet to try to see who this was, but the man stood on the other side of the four-foot-thick wall at top.
 For one wild moment she flirted with the idea of cutting the rope still, but up and up, she was halfway up now and even if by some miracle she survived the fall, she could not get far now—

 She hardly heard.
 The warning was inconsequential after just surviving the terrible fall to her death.
-Her blood still pounded wildly with the terror of hanging twenty feet over her death.
+Her blood still pounded wildly with the terror of hanging twenty feet over those rocks.
 "But. . . but how did you know to look?"